unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-15-how-to-install-redis-cached-on-freebsd-with-pkg-and-ports.md

 The Redis project began when `Salvatore Sanfilippo`, the original developer of Redis, wanted to improve the scalability of his Italian startup.
 From there, he developed Redis, which is now used as [a database, cache, message broker, and queue](https://meta.stackexchange.com/questions/110320/stack-overflow-db-performance-and-redis-cache).
 Redis delivers sub-millisecond response times, enabling millions of requests per second for real-time applications in industries like gaming, ad tech, financial services, healthcare, and IoT.

 Redis is currently one of the most popular and beloved open-source database engines.
-[Stack Overflow](https://stackoverflow.com/questions/66979102/redis-database-vs-redis-cache) even named it the "Most Loved" database for five consecutive years.
+[Stack Overflow](https://stackoverflow.com/questions/66979102/redis-database-vs-redis-cache) even named it the `Most Loved` database for five consecutive years.
 Due to its fast performance, Redis is a popular choice for caching, session management, gaming, leaderboards, real-time analytics, geospatial, ride-hailing, chat/messaging, media streaming, and pub/sub applications.

 <img alt="How to Install Redis Cached on FreeBSD with PKG and Ports" width="99%" class="lazyload" style="display: block; margin: auto;" src="{{ 'https://raw.githubusercontent.com/unixwinbsd/unixbsdshell.github.io/refs/heads/main/img/nop-25/nop-25-010.jpg' | relative_url }}">
 <br/>